stt-datacore/website/README.md

 - [ ] TODO upload source code

+# Usage
+On first run, run `publish.sh -f` to generate static frontend website.

+For future updates, setup a cron job that runs `publish.sh` once per hour.

+`-f` flag forces website to be regenerated, otherwise content will only be regenerated when there is new content in remote github source.

 # CONTRIBUTING

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).